- To bring the good news of salvation in Jesus Christ to those who will hear

 To see those people who have made a commitment to Christ become mature, “attaining the whole measure of the fullness of Christ” Ephesians 4:13.

 We who are believers now have a clear mandate to provide spiritual counsel and training to those who are younger in Christ.

 Throughout the area where we serve there are pockets of new believers, particularly those who have found Christ in summer camps or through men’s meetings, who do not have access to spiritual counsel.
 Also, the church is growing and there is a great need for spiritual development.

 Stoneworks seeks to connect mature believers with new ones, to help these living stones assume their intended position in the spiritual house God is building.

 Russia — the early days

-In 2008 Stoneworks sent a short-term team from Georgia to minister with the church in sponsoring a summer camp for teens.
-This was a great success.
-Stoneworks is currently expanding ministry in Montenegro.
 Each year sees mission teams involved in a variety of ministries — youth camps, prayer walks, worship training, youth leadership seminars, evangelism, and church retreats.

 Stoneworks International, Inc. incorporated in December, 2003, in the Commonwealth of Massachusetts,

-and has IRS 501(c)3 non-profit designation.
+and now based in the State of Texas, has IRS 501(c)3 non-profit designation.